 Venugopal Rathi was appointed as our as our Chief Financial Officer and Treasurer in 2015.
-Mr. Rathi also serves as the chief financial officer and treasurer of NFIC.
-Mr. Rathi also serves as the chief financial officer of the Global Market Strategies Segment and is a Managing Director of Carlyle and also serves as the chief financial officer of Carlyle Global Market Strategies based in New York.
+Mr. Rathi also serves as the chief financial officer of the Global Market Strategies Segment and is a Managing Director of Carlyle and also serves as the chief financial officer of the Global Market Strategies Segment and is a Managing Director of Carlyle and also serves as the chief financial officer of Carlyle Global Market Strategies based in New York.
 Mr. Rathi may from time to time serve as an officer, director or principal of entities affiliated with Carlyle or of investment vehicles managed by Carlyle and its affiliates.
 Prior to joining Carlyle, Mr. Rathi worked at Ernst & Young LLP and provided assurance and advisory services to a wide variety of clients in the financial services industry.
-Mr. Rathi has extensive knowledge of fund-level and vehicle-level accounting, US GAAP and SOX compliance, valuation, and financial reporting practices across a wide range of investment strategies, including carry funds, hedge funds, CLOs, BDCs and mutual funds.
+Mr. Rathi has extensive knowledge of fundlevel and vehicle-level accounting, US GAAP and SOX compliance, valuation, and financial reporting practices across a wide range of investment strategies, including carry funds, hedge funds, CLOs, BDCs and mutual funds.